shevchenkoviktoria/WeFriiendsAuth/README.md

 **/api/auth/register**

 POST route, accepts JSON object containing user email and 2 passwords, adds user to the user pool if email is unique (doesn't already exist in the database) and passwords match.
-New user is added with "Pending" status pending confirmation of email.
+A new user is added with "Pending" status pending email confirmation.

 **Params**